|

 Rhetorically,

-Hooke sustains a continual traffic between small things and great: he
+Hooke sustains a continual traffic between small things and great.

-assembly.”
-Yet he makes clear, throughout his text that the microscope’s
+He asserts, throughout his text, that the microscope’s

 minutiae have much to teach us about Creation and about the “true

 philosophy” in which Hooke and his colleagues are engaged.
-Hooke
+Yet the

 repeatedly confesses his subordinate social status (real enough at the